xwb1989/bapt/readme.md

 * `-d` to specify the directories containing files or archives

 ##How it works
-BAPT will go through directories specified by `-d` by two procedures:
+BAPT will go through directories specified by `-d` with two procedures:

 * If there is an archive file, it will create a directory based on the archive name, then extract files in the archive to that directory; if will only extract files with extension specified by `-l` option.
 Extraction is recursive, it means files in sub-archives inside that archive will also been extracted.
 * If there is a directory, it will recursively "flatten" the directory such that all files in sub-directories will be moved out to the directory and then sub-directories will be removed.

 After preprocessing all files, it will upload them along with basefiles(if the basefile directory is specified by
         `-b`) to MOSS.